A Bellevue University Library Guide

 - Click on Preview located right next to the title of the article, to quickly display the abstract.
 The subject terms used to index the article will also be displayed which can be helpful in modifying your search.

-If the articles in your results list aren't quite what you were looking for, try clicking on one of the Related searches that appears above your list.
-When you click on one of these related search terms, you will have to reset your options such as "full text" and "scholarly journals."
+If the articles in your results list aren't quite what you were looking for, scroll down to the bottom of the page, and try clicking on one of the Other searches to try suggestions.
+When you click on one of these related search terms, you will have to reset your options such as full text and peer-reviewed.

 You may also edit your search at any time by clicking on Modify Search right under the box containing your search terms at the top of the results page.